Disorders Requiring Surgery During Pregnancy

 Because diagnosis is often delayed, mortality rate from ruptured appendix is increased during pregnancy and particularly postpartum.
 Thus, if appendicitis is suspected, surgical evaluation (laparoscopy or laparotomy depending on the stage of pregnancy) should proceed without delay.

-These cysts are common during pregnancy.
-Cysts that occur during the first 14 to 16 wk are often corpus luteal cysts, which spontaneously resolve.
-Adnexal torsion may occur (see Adnexal Torsion).
+Benign ovarian cysts are common during pregnancy.
+Cysts that occur during the first 14 to 16 weeks are often corpus luteal cysts, which spontaneously resolve.
+Adnexal torsion may occur.
 If adnexal torsion does not resolve, surgical therapy to unwind the adnexa or removal may be required.
-After 12 wk, cysts become difficult to palpate because the ovaries, with the uterus, rise out of the pelvis.
+After 12 weeks, cysts become difficult to palpate because the ovaries, with the uterus, rise out of the pelvis.

-Ovarian masses are evaluated first by ultrasonography (see Benign Ovarian Masses).
-Definitive evaluation (eg, excision) is delayed, if possible, until after 14 wk unless any of the following occur:
+Ovarian masses are evaluated first by ultrasonography.
+Definitive evaluation (eg, excision) is delayed, if possible, until after 14 weeks unless any of the following occur: